spec0p/pg-docs/server-rules.md

 <a name="getting-started"></a>
 <h3 data-magellan-destination="getting-started">Getting Started</h3>

-Phune Gaming requires the games to have a server-side component (aka server-side rules) which manages the game state changes and validates the moves.
+Phune Gaming requires the games to have a server-side component (aka server-side rules) which manages the game states, validates the players' moves and optionally generates the moves for a bot.
 This component must provide the following functionality:

 * Create the initial game state
 * Evaluate moves